-The name Abaddon in the Hebrew mythology stands for destruction.
+The definition of Abaddon is the devil.
+The name Abaddon in the Greek mythology stands for destruction.

 Abaddon is known as “an angel of the bottomless pit” this demon is basically known as a fallen angel.
 I have written this article to share details of demons so you have information and nothing more.
 If Abaddon comes to you either in your sleep or alternatively through magic work then protection is in order.

 The name "Abaddon" is also used to describe places where destruction can take place.
 Legends have said that Abaddon is a place which Moses uncovered, but this place was Hell, which was engulfed in fire and snow.
 In Greek mythology, the name Abaddon refers to an entity known as Apolloyon who is described as a destroyer.
 In the Hebrew Bible and the Old Testament, the name Abaddon was related to the realm of the dead.
 The immoral and wicked people had to go to this realm (Hell) for punishment for sins.
 In the Greek translation of the Hebrew scripture is "Hades" this means an evil place where people from the underworld are sent when they die.
 In the New Testament Abaddon was first described as an entity and not a place.
 He was described as an angel fallen to Earth and became the King of a plague after receiving a key to the door of a bottomless pit.